The Complete

 Mindful Self-Compassion

-In Module Five, you’ll explore the power of mindful self-compassion in trauma-sensitive practice, including how to work skillfully with shame.
+In Module Five, you’ll explore the transformative power of mindful self-compassion in trauma-sensitive mindfulness practice, learning how to skillfully work with shame and offer deep, compassionate care for oneself and others.

 Truth, Reality, and Social Context